romain-vdw/romain-vdw.github.io/README.md

 Priority
 ------

-- highlight active background (the active background is not highlighted when opening settings page or refreshing)
 - address the default color blinking when loading a page (the navbar,background,accent,etc... basically everything from :root "blinks" for a moment when loading a page (opening another page or refreshing))
 - make the 404 page use the selected background and theme